 Which cast members are confirmed so far?

-Actors introduced in season six, Cuba Gooding Jr and André Holland, could feature again, while Lady Gaga may also have a role.
-Gaga won a Golden Globe for her portrayal of The Countess in season five, Hotel.
+Actors introduced in season six, Cuba Gooding Jr and André Holland, could also feature again.

 Creator Ryan Murphy has confirmed that neither Trump nor Clinton will be played by actors in season 7, saying: “We don’t have actors playing them.
 You’ll see them on television.”